avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/FullStack.md

 # Introduction

-"Our OT microservices full stack setup is crafted with a modern and modular architecture, prioritizing scalability and efficiency.
-The system features dedicated APIs for managing employees (**Employee**), salaries (**Salary**), and attendance(**Attendance**), ensuring precision in workforce-related processes.

-At the heart of our system lies **PostgreSQL**, a reliable database renowned for handling structured data, providing a robust foundation for crucial business information. **ScyllaDB**, a powerful NoSQL database, excels in efficiently managing large datasets, making it particularly valuable in scenarios where high performance and scalability are essential.
-Additionally, **Redis** plays a crucial role as an in-memory data store, enhancing system responsiveness by quickly providing access to frequently used information.

-This combination of technologies forms the backbone of our microservices, delivering a solution that meets the demands of various industries, including manufacturing, energy, and utilities."
+Our OT microservices full stack setup is crafted with a modern and modular architecture, prioritizing scalability and efficiency.
+The system features dedicated APIs for managing employees (**Employee**), salaries (**Salary**), and attendance(**Attendance**), ensuring precision in workforce-related processes.At the heart of our system lies **PostgreSQL**, a reliable database renowned for handling structured data, providing a robust foundation for crucial business information. **ScyllaDB**, a powerful NoSQL database, excels in efficiently managing large datasets, making it particularly valuable in scenarios where high performance and scalability are essential.
+Additionally, **Redis** plays a crucial role as an in-memory data store, enhancing system responsiveness by quickly providing access to frequently used information.This combination of technologies forms the backbone of our microservices.

 ***
 # Prerequisites